Hello, I'm Ryuta Hamamoto from TIMEWELL.

 The first principle is clarifying when transfers are prohibited.
 Transfers that would violate Japan's treaty obligations or UN Security Council resolutions are not permitted, nor are exports to countries that are party to an armed conflict.
 This part preserves the spirit of the old Three Principles on Arms Exports and functions as a minimum guardrail.

 The second principle is limiting the cases in which transfers may be permitted and requiring rigorous review.
 Exports are permitted, after strict examination, only when they contribute to peace or international cooperation, or when they serve Japan's own security interests.
 International joint development with the United States and other allies, and the strengthening of security cooperation, are specifically envisioned.
-For significant cases, deliberation through the National Security Council (NSC) and disclosure of the substance of those decisions was established as a mechanism for transparency.
+For significant cases, deliberation through the National Security Council (NSC) and disclosure of the substance of those decisions was established as a transparency mechanism.

-The third principle is proper management of use for unintended purposes and third-country transfers.
+The third principle is proper management of use for unintended purposes and of third-country transfers.
 To prevent recipient countries from diverting Japanese equipment to unauthorized uses or reselling it to third countries without Japan's knowledge, prior Japanese consent is required in principle.

-The Invisible Wall: The Five Categories
+The Invisible Wall: The Five Types

 Because of this restriction, Japan in principle could not export the next-generation fighter aircraft GCAP - being jointly developed with the United Kingdom and Italy - to third countries not participating in the development.
 Since participation in joint development means that wide sales of the completed aircraft are necessary to recoup development costs, the inability to do so affects both cost recovery and relations with partner countries.
 The March 2024 revision to the operational guidelines permitted third-country transfers specifically for GCAP, but the wall remained for other lethal weapons.